Market Overview

 • Develop the non-residential construction segment

-• Target niche markets for the value-added sector, particularly in resort, agriculture and reform sectors
+• Target niche markets for the value-added sector, particularly in resort, non-residential and reform sectors

 • Continue to build upon Canada’s growing market-share within the wood pellets sector